 Another exception is when serious complications occur.
 This is also rare and probably affects about 1 or 2% of cases in the developed world.
 The most frequent complication is pneumonia which requires standard antibiotic treatment.
 Some patients get a secondary infection of bacterial tracheo-bronchitis causing increased cough and sputum which may improve with antibiotics, but does not generally cause illness.

+For very young babies whooping cough is a dangerous illness and they can die from pneumonia, respiratory failure and encephalopathy thought to be caused by pulmonary hypertension.
+It is to protect babies that we have an immunization program, and it is effective.
 Many people with whooping cough are given an antibiotic such as azithromycin.
 This is to kill any Bordetella pertussis they may still carry so as to make it more difficult to pass it on to others.
 It does not help the disease because the bugs have already done the damage by the time it is usually diagnosed.
 If however you have such an antibiotic while you are incubating the disease it is believed it may prevent it developing.

 The best authoritative advice for professionals on the management of pertussis and suspected pertussis.

 When there is no effective treatment what remains to be done is management.
 For babies and children this will be mainly comforting during an attack and reassurance that it will soon pass and they will be fine.
 Back patting is not going to help but holding and stroking might.
 If vomiting occurs it is good to be leaning forward or face down if reclining so vomit falls away from the lungs.

 Babies who vomit may need refeeding and so might older children.
 It is common for children to lose weight with whooping cough and is more serious for babies.

 Babies should not be left alone when they have whooping cough, even at night, so that problems do not go undetected.
 This also applies to older children until they can indicate they don't want that, by which point they should be out of any danger.